Acupuncture + Chinese herbal medicine sessions with Dr. Aimée Derbes, LAc

 Acupuncture is the insertion of fine, solid, disposable needles into certain points on the body.
 It has been practiced throughout Asia (and later, the rest of the world) for over 2,000 years as an integral part of the Asian healing traditions.
-The tools of the trade have varied in the past based on the available technology; nowadays, we use sterile, single-use disposable needles.

-What conditions do you treat?
+What conditions do you work with?

 Reproductive health : infertility, morning sickness + pregnancy support, menstrual pain / cramps, PMS, leukorrhea, PCOS, menopause

 Digestive disorders : pain, nausea, ulcers, acid reflux, Crohn's disease, ulcerative colitis, constipation + diarrhea, parasites

 Musculoskeletal + nerve : joint + muscle ache + pain, repetitive stress injuries, tennis elbow, recovery from injury + surgery, sciatica, osteoarthritis, numbness + tingling, dental pain, TMJ

 Autoimmune + neurobiological : hypothyroid, Hashimoto's thyroiditis, Graves disease, rheumatoid arthritis, Multiple Sclerosis, Lyme disease, chronic fatigue syndrome, fibromyalgia

 Bacterial + viral : common cold + flu, cough, sinus infections, Herpes Zoster / shingles

 And more : diabetes mellitus, hypertension, weight management, cancer support, asthma, tinnitus, psoriasis, eczema, kidney stones, facial rejuvenation

 What about kids?

 I work with adults over the age of 18 of all ages and genders.
 Acupuncture and Chinese medicine are incredibly effective natural treatment options for children; send me a message, and I would be more than happy to refer you to one of the many great pediatric practitioners I know and have worked with.